scala/docs.scala-lang/_overviews/collections-2.13/concrete-immutable-collection-classes.md

     scala> val has1 = empty.enqueue(1)
     has1: scala.collection.immutable.Queue[Int] = Queue(1)

-To append multiple elements to a queue, call `enqueue` with a collection as its argument:
+To append multiple elements to a queue, call `enqueueAll` with a collection as its argument:

-    scala> val has123 = has1.enqueue(List(2, 3))
+    scala> val has123 = has1.enqueueAll(List(2, 3))
     has123: scala.collection.immutable.Queue[Int]
       = Queue(1, 2, 3)